-The team's victory in the 2014 Sports Authority Mountain West Football Championship marked the team’s first outright league title since joining the league in 2011, and the first overall since 2009.
+The team's victory in the 2014 Sports Authority Mountain West Football Championship marked Boise State's first outright league title since joining the conference in 2011, and the first overall since 2009.
 The only alumnus to lead the Broncos as head coach in the history of Boise State, Harsin has now won a conference championship as a student-athlete, assistant coach and head coach.

-For his efforts this past year, Harsin was named a finalist for the Paul "Bear Bryant" National Coach of the Year Award, the Eddie Robinson National Coach of the Year Award and the Dodd Trophy, given annually by the Bobby Dodd National Coach of the Year Foundation.
+For his efforts in 2014, Harsin was named a finalist for the Paul "Bear Bryant" National Coach of the Year Award, the Eddie Robinson National Coach of the Year Award and the Dodd Trophy, given annually by the Bobby Dodd National Coach of the Year Foundation.
 He was also named the nation's top first-year head coach by the Football Writers Association of America.

-In addition to rejoining the national rankings – Boise State ranked 20th nationally in the final College Football Playoff Top 25 – the Broncos' offense also returned the nation's elite.
-Boise State concluded the season ranked ninth nationally in scoring offense (39.7) and 14th nationally in total offense (494.3).
+In addition to rejoining the national rankings, the Broncos' offense also returned the nation's elite under Harsin's guidance.
+Boise State concluded the 2014 season ranked ninth nationally in scoring offense (39.7) and 14th nationally in total offense (494.3).
 The team concluded the 2015 season ranked 15th nationally in both scoring offense (39.1) and total offense (501.5), and at the conclusion of 2016, ranked 21st nationally in total offense (472.8).

 Harsin was named head coach, Dec.
 11, 2013.
 A graduate of Capital High School in Boise, he played quarterback for the Broncos from 1995-99.
 Following his graduation from Boise State with a degree in business management, Harsin coached running backs and receivers at Eastern Oregon in 2000.